Akalu/video-utils/README.md

 About
 ======

-This is a collection of different utils written in scripting languages, mostly for stream data processing (videos and image sequencies).
+This is a collection of different utils/scripts written in different languages, mostly for stream data processing (videos and image sequencies).

-All scripts are written in Python 3.9.1 (https://www.python.org/downloads/release/python-391/) and in some cases require ffmpeg video utils installed (https://ffmpeg.org/download.html).
+All scripts are written in Python 3.9.1 (https://www.python.org/downloads/release/python-391/) and Bash, and in some cases require ffmpeg video utils installed (https://ffmpeg.org/download.html).

 Overview